haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-08-Factory Pattern.md

 ![img](/img/DesignPattern/factory_motivation.png)

-This design doesn't meet the **Open/Closed Principle**.
+This design doesn't meet the **Open Closed Principle**.
 Suppose that we want to add one pizza type or pizza store, we have to update the method implementation.

 ### Definition